simon-brooke/wildwood/doc/Bialowieza.md

 * that `:truth` and `:confidence` are both `qualifiers` of the claim in the sense of the **Q** term;
 * that `:authority` is a form of `backing` in the sense of the **B** term.

 So what, then, is an 'argument structure', as described above?
-It seems to me that it may be exactly a proposition, with the special feature that the data is not minimised.
+It seems to me that it may be exactly a proposition, with the special feature that the value of the `:data` key is not minimised.

 #### Proposition minimisation